bestwebsoft/bicubic-wordpress-theme/readme.txt

 == Changelog ==

+= V1.5 - 31.07.2014 =
+* Bugfix: We fixed bugs in header.php, searchform.php.

+= V1.4 - 29.07.2014 =
+* Update: We updated all functionality for wordpress 3.9.1.
+* New: We added bicubic.pot file.
+* Bugfix: We fixed bugs in script.js.

 = V1.3 - 07.05.2014 =
 * Update: We updated all functionality for wordpress 3.9.
 * Update: Removed unnecessary code.